Ritam-Vaskar/Nexora_Task/README.md

 npm run dev
 ```

-The frontend will run on `http://localhost:3000`
+The frontend will run on `http://localhost:5173` (or configured port)

 ## API Endpoints